yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-android/en.md

 Now you are finished creating Facebook App.

-##Add Facebook SDK Beta to A Cocos2d-JS Project
+##Add Facebook SDK to A Cocos2d-JS Project

-Use Cocos command line tool to great a js project, and you need to make a few modifications to the Android project before you can use Facebook SDK Beta in js code.
+Use Cocos command line tool to great a js project, and you need to make a few modifications to the Android project before you can use Facebook SDK in js code.

 **step1**: Add app name and app id to `frameworks/runtime-src/proj.android/res/values/strings.xml`: